Bryson69/Instagram-Clone/README.md

 * $ python3 run.py

 # How it works
-* A User needs to sign up
+> User needs to sign up
-* A User the needs to sign in to the instagram account and post
+> A User the needs to sign in to the instagram account and post

 # CREDITS
 ##### Google.com ⭐️ StackOverflow.com ⭐️ & :star:.